 In addition to a thriving IT industry, the Colorado Springs area has become a datacenter hotspot.
 Thanks to low utility costs, reliable infrastructure and more than 8,000 hours per year of free cooling from outside air, large corporations — from Walmart and Verizon to Progressive Insurance — have established data center operations in the region.

-From larger, well-known players such as Lockheed Martin, Raytheon and Boeing to emerging companies like root9b, Colorado Springs is one of the country’s leaders in fighting global cybercrime.
+With players such as Lockheed Martin, Raytheon, Boecore and Boeing, Colorado Springs is one of the country’s leaders in fighting global cybercrime.
 The region’s cybersecurity companies tackle cyber threats in a number of ways — from managing military satellite operations and control systems, to tracking arsenal, to datacenter control and protection.

 Colorado Springs is a growing hub for data center activity and is consistently ranked as one of the top 10 best cities for a data center for the past several years.
 With our low seismic activity, low utility costs, extremely reliable power capabilities and more than 8,000 hours a year of free cooling by using outside air — the numbers make total sense.
 Some of the major companies with a corporate data center presence in Colorado Springs include FedEx Services Corporation, Progressive Insurance, Hewlett Packard and Walmart.